CLARIAH/cattle/druid.md

 6. Usually a cattle error page will pop up if something went very wrong.
 Otherwise, a blank page is generally a good sign and your request should be under processing.
 7. Wait for the conversion to finish.
 If it succeeds, your converted Linked Data will become available in the *Graphs* section of your dataset's page.
 Notice the timestamps in the graph names; if the conversion went well, you'll see a relatively recent date in those.

+So to be perfectly clear: there's no confirmation message when the conversion finishes; you need to keep an eye on druid's *Graphs* to confirm the conversion finished; and you can close the browser tab you opened in step 5 right after entering the URL.

 That's it!
 There are two major drawbacks

 - There is no monitoring of long conversion processes